-Admission Criteria Continued Stay Criteria Discharge Criteria All of the following criteria must be met All of the following criteria must be met: Criteria # 1, 2, 3, or 4 are suitable; criteria #5 and #6 are recommended but optional: The member is a youth, younger than 19 years of age, living with a parent/guardian/caregiver; The member displays such risk behaviors such as to warrant a level of care beyond the formal Outpatient suite of services, or naturally occurring services in the youth's family, community or available social network.
-These risk behaviors have caused impairments in functioning at home, school or in the community; Intensive outpatient services, Family Therapy or other available natural or formal supports, together with appropriate Department of Children and Families (DCF) and/or Department of Mental Health (DMH), as applicable, services are not sufficient to meet the family's needs for support and psychoeducation during the member's transition into the home; The family is not receiving similar in-home services from DMH or DCF or another IHT team; and The parent/guardian/caregiver agrees to work with the FST. suitable; criteria #5 and #6 are recommended but optional: 1.
-The member no longer meets admission criteria and/or meets criteria for another level of care, either more- or less-intensive; 2.
-The member or parent/guardian withdraws consent for treatment; 3.
-The member or parent/guardian are not engaged in treatment to such a degree that treatment at this level of care becomes ineffective or unsafe, despite multiple, documented attempts to address engagement issues; 4.
-The member is not making progress toward goals, nor is there expectation of any progress; 5.
-The member's individual treatment plan and goals have been met; or 6.
-The member's support system is in agreement with the aftercare treatment plan.
+Admission Criteria Continued Stay Criteria Discharge Criteria All of the following criteria must be met: Criteria # 1, 2, 3, or 4 are suitable; criteria #5 and #6 are recommended but optional: The member displays such risk behaviors such as to warrant a level of care beyond the formal Outpatient suite of services, or naturally occurring services in the youth's family, community or available social network.
+These risk behaviors have caused impairments in functioning at home, school or in the community; Intensive outpatient services, Family Therapy or other available natural or formal supports, together with appropriate Department of Children and Families (DCF) and/or Department of Mental Health (DMH), as applicable, services are not sufficient to meet the family's needs for support and psychoeducation during the member's transition into the home; The family is not receiving similar The member continues to meet admission criteria; Another less-intensive level of care would not be adequate to administer care; The member is making progress but has not improved to the degree that services is no longer required and if services end, the member could be at risk for higher levels of care; Treatment is still necessary to reduce symptoms and improve functioning so the member may be treated in a less-intensive level of care; There is evidence of progress towards resolution of the symptoms causing a barrier to treatment continuing in a less-intensive level of care; The parent/guardian/caregiver is participating in treatment, as appropriate; and Coordination of care and active discharge planning are ongoing, with goal of transitioning the member to a less-intensive level of care.
+The member no longer meets admission criteria and/or meets criteria for another level of care, either more- or less-intensive; The member or parent/guardian withdraws consent for treatment; The member or parent/guardian are not engaged in treatment to such a degree that treatment at this level of care becomes ineffective or unsafe, despite multiple, documented attempts to address engagement issues; The member is not making progress toward goals, nor is there expectation of any progress; The member's individual treatment plan and goals have been met; or The member's support system is in agreement with the aftercare treatment plan.